garemoko/TinRepo/README.md

   <tr>
     <td>The actor promoted an extension to recognised status.
     When used on an extension which has not been registered, this action also registers the extension.
-When used on an extension which already has recognised status, this action has no effect.</td>
+When used on an extension which has recognised or deprecated status, this action has no effect.</td>
     <td>Moderators only</td>
     <td>An activity with any of the activity types defined in this profile.</td>
   </tr>